Science Advisory Committee

 • Curator, Director of Science & Research, Joggins Fossil Institute

-• Areas of interest: Vertebrate paleontology, evolution, development, and accessibility and outreach
+• Areas of interest: Vertebrate palaeontology, evolution, development, accessibility, inclusion, and outreach

 Dr. Nikole Bingham-Koslowski